andrew-spade-acn/d3-react-presentation/PITCHME.md

 ---

-`React` is "a JavaScript library for building user interfaces", often referred to as the 'V' in MVC.

-More specifically, it is:
+#### React

-* a framework for creating modular and encapsulated components, composed together for complex UIs
+* A framework for creating modular and encapsulated components, composed together for complex UIs
-* declarative, with components supported by thin render loops and component lifecycle methods
+* Declarative components supported by JSX and component lifecycle methods
-* fast, leveraging the Virtual DOM and a reconciliation engine to determine what components need to be updated
+* Built for performance, leveraging the Virtual DOM and a reconciliation engine to keep render loops fast

 +++